Tia Maria: History

-Variations
+Cocktails

-It can be consumed straight with ice but is also frequently used as an ingredient for cocktails or with coffee.
+Tia Maria can be consumed straight with ice but is also frequently used as an ingredient for cocktails or with coffee.
 It may also be mixed with milk and ice.

-Some cocktails include the Tia Espresso Martini, the Dark Tia made with dark rum, the Tia Maria and cola, or the Skinny Tia White Russian made with Tia Maria, vodka, and skimmed milk.
+Some cocktails include the Tia Espresso Martini, the Dark Tia made with dark rum, the Jaffa Sam made with Tia Maria and orange juice, the Tia Maria and cola, or the Skinny Tia White Russian made with Tia Maria, vodka, and skimmed milk.
 Another cocktail known as a 'Baby Guinness' is Tia Maria mixed in equal parts with Baileys or another Irish cream.